 It is important to make sure the contact information you are providing matches the information in VA’s system.

-Section II of VA’s Individual Unemployability Form (TDIU) contains boxes 8-13 related to the veteran’s service-connected conditions and the dates/locations of medical treatment received for those conditions.
+Section II (boxes 8-13) pertains to a veteran’s service-connected conditions and the dates/locations of medical treatment received for those conditions.
 Specifically, veterans are required to provide the following information:

 - Whether you have been under a doctor’s care and/or hospitalized within the past 12 months.
 This question only refers to the treatment that you are receiving for the service-connected condition(s) listed in the previous box.

-In this section, veterans must fill out boxes 14-22, comprising the most in-depth portion of VA Individual Unemployability Form 21-8940.
-The information requested involves a recap of veterans’ employment history.
+Section III (boxes 14-22) is the most in-depth portion of VA Individual Unemployability Form 21-8940.
+In this section, VA requests that veterans provide a recap of their employment history.
 Specifically, each box asks for the following: